mar-naseer/marnaseer-portfolio/README.md

 * Engineered predictive models for diagnostic data
 * Automated analytical dashboards and reports
 * Boosted workflow accuracy and speed by 60%+
+* Collaborated with IT, Medical & Analyst Teams

 ---